 Snowflakes and Chocolate

-I spend as much time as I can outside.
+When snow is falling, I spend as much time as I can outside.
 To dress for the part, I zip, button, snap and Velcro on many layers of clothes.
 I could pass as the Michelin man’s sister.

 Then I get to work, using a tiny paintbrush to transfer each snowflake to a glass microscope slide.
 After double-checking the focus, I snap the picture.
 I spend a lot of time on my knees, and all this must be accomplished within seconds.

 Oh, and I breathe out of the side of my mouth, like a swimmer.

 When I no longer can feel the shutter release button with my fingers, I retreat indoors to warm up, grab a fresh camera battery, use the bathroom…